Podcast Annotation Format

 Overview

 The Podcast Annotation Format is a JSON spec for timestamped entity and topic annotations on spoken audio.
 Annotation sets can be produced by humans, automated pipelines, or hybrid workflows.
-The goal is modest: make the references inside a podcast episode addressable, so that a player, search index, archive, or show-notes generator can do something useful with them.
+The goal is to make the references inside a podcast episode addressable, so that a player, search index, archive, or show-notes generator can do something useful with them.

 This spec defines the annotation, not the transport.
 A sidecar JSON file is the simplest carrier today, but the same annotation model can be embedded in RSS, returned from an API, or delivered however a producer and consumer choose.
+Because annotations live beside the audio rather than inside it, a producer can add, correct, or remove them without re-encoding or re-publishing the episode, and several producers can annotate the same audio independently (see Layers).

 Design Principles